The Conservative Case for Expanding Social Security

 It’d avoid a blue tsunami.

-Some conservatives say we should “protect” Social Security, but I think we should say that we want to “continue to expand” Social Security because since we’re living longer we’re deriving evermore benefit from the same amount we’ve paid into it
+Some conservatives say we should “protect” Social Security, but I think we should say that we want to “continue to expand” Social Security because it was a Republican president who tied it to inflation with only one Republican senator voting against it and since we’re living longer we’re deriving evermore benefit from the same amount we’ve paid into it.